angelum/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396 2012-10-01       25
 ```

-* Total number of steps taken per day using newdata
+* Total number of steps taken per day using new data with imputed values.

 ```r